 - Amex Delta Platinum or Delta Platinum Business: Spend $25,000, get 10,000 bonus miles plus 10,000 Medallion Qualifying Miles (towards elite status).
 At $50,000 spend, get another 10,000 bonus miles and 10,000 Medallion Qualifying Miles.

 - Chase Ritz Carlton Rewards Visa: Earn Platinum status with $75,000 in annual spend.
-After that, you may be able to buy back status annually for 40,000 points (see this post for details).

 - Barclaycard JetBlue Plus, or JetBlue Business: Spend $50,000 and get Mosaic status which offers free changes and cancellations; free checked bags; expedited security; early boarding; free drinks; enhanced point earnings; and 15,000 bonus points upon qualifying.